IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # How to discover, test & use the Banking APIs in 10 steps?

 1. Sign up to IBM in order to get an [IBM ID].
-The IBM ID is mandatory for the next step.

-2. Go to [IBM Developer Portal] and login with your IBM ID.
+2. Go to [IBM Developer Portal] and sign up with your IBM ID.

 3. Create an organization (by giving a name) in order to manage your applications and APIs subscriptions.